thewchan/uxf/README.md

 be on its own line and may not span lines.

-If a filename import has no path or a relative path, the import attempt will be made relative to the importing `.uxf` file.
+If a filename import has no path or a relative path, the import attempt will be made relative to the importing `.uxf` file, and failing that relative to each path in  the `UXF_PATH` environment variable (if it exists and is nonempty), and failing all that relative to the current folder.

 Any _ttype_ definition that follows an import will redefine any imported defintion of the same name.